Our top 3 picks for short-distance movers

 FAQ

-One way to move a short distance on a budget is to do the heavy lifting and hauling yourself.
-You could borrow a small truck if you don’t already own one and ask friends or family to help you move.
-However, keep in mind that a smaller truck may mean you’ll have to make multiple trips to your new place.
-If you decide to fork over the money to rent a moving truck, you may be able to fit it all in one load.
+The cheapest way to move a short distance is to do the heavy lifting and hauling by yourself or with the help of friends and family.
+You might know of someone you can borrow a truck from, if you don’t already own one.
+However, keep in mind that a smaller truck might mean you’ll have to make multiple trips to your new place.
+If you decide to rent a moving truck, you may be able to fit it all in one load.

 Is moving insurance necessary for a short-distance move?